 What was left for Parmenides to do was to become a priest.
 There was a strong cult of Apollo in Velia because those who founded Velia had brought Apollo worship from Phocaea, where it was heavily practiced.
 This would have been a natural choice for Parmenides.

 Mystical practices were strongly associated with the cult of Apollo.
-So a priest of Apollo would have much experience in things like meditation, trances, and vision, etc. In summary, a Pythagorean “priest-physician” in Velia like Parmenides would be more like a mystic philosopher-healer rather than what we have come to know as a physician in the modern sense of the word.
+So a priest of Apollo would have much experience in things like meditation, trances, and vision, etc. In summary, a Pythagorean “priest-physician” in Velia, like Parmenides, would resemble a mystic philosopher-healer.
+This differs from the modern concept of a physician.

-Parmenides’ philosophy came not from sheer cognition or rationalistic thinking, but rather emerged out of his mystical life as a priest.
-This is why it is so enigmatic, almost like a riddle – for that is how Apollo’s Oracle at Delphi prophesied, in riddles.
+Parmenides’ philosophy didn’t stem solely from cognition.
+Instead, it arose from his mystical life as a priest.
+This enigmatic aspect echoes Apollo’s Delphi Oracle’s use of riddles.
 This will be important when we talk about his philosophy in the next post.
-The mistake we make in trying to understand Parmenides’ philosophy is in applying modern rationalistic thinking rules and rules of logic on something that was never meant to be understood that way.
+We often make a mistake when trying to understand Parmenides’ philosophy.
+We apply modern rationalistic thinking and logic to something not meant for it.
 Approaching his philosophy from a mystical standpoint will open up the door of understanding to his enigmatic utterances.

 Two Philosophies of Medicine

-In the West, we have traditionally traced the origins of modern medicine back to Hippocrates, who lived about a century after Parmenides.
+Modern medicine in the West is often linked to Hippocrates, who lived roughly a century after Parmenides.
 What Hippocrates did, among many of his numerous other innovations, was to make medicine a separate standalone discipline.

 Prior to Hippocrates, medicine was intertwined with philosophy and mysticism.
-It was this type of medicine prior to Hippocrates that was practiced by priests such as Pythagoras and Parmenides.
+Prior to Hippocrates, priests like Pythagoras and Parmenides were practicing this type of medicine.
 These priest-physicians were eventually targeted for extinction and discredited in the Hippocratic writings.19 Why did this happen?
 The obvious reason is competition.
 If you want your brand to succeed, you have to find a way of wiping out the competition.
 Could this be why the statues were abruptly thrown into the harbor?
 Maybe it was simply the new guard replacing the old guard.

-It is similar to the historic rivalry between the allopathic (M.D.) disease model and the osteopathic (D.O.) or holistic model of medicine.
+It mirrors the historic rivalry between allopathic (M.D.) and osteopathic (D.O.) medicine models.
 Today, in the West, we almost exclusively use the allopathic model to the extreme exclusion of the holistic.
 Unfortunately, this has been to our detriment and is one of the reasons why big pharma rules the day.
 But that is a topic for another time.

-We know that the gods Apollo and Asclepius never physically existed, but in reality, they did exist – as personifications of ideas in the mind of man in his attempt to understand reality.
+We know that the gods Apollo and Asclepius never physically existed.
+In reality, they did exist – as personifications of ideas in the mind of man in his attempt to understand reality.

-Apollo represented a more holistic approach to medicine, after all, he was not just the god of healing, but of prophecy, truth, music, poetry, and art.
+Apollo embodied not only healing but also prophecy, truth, music, poetry, and art in a holistic approach to medicine.
 His son Asclepius represented a more specialized approach since he was primarily a god of healing.
 These two “gods” represent the two approaches to medicine that we see today – a holistic verses a systems approach.
 The systems approach, given to us by Hippocrates, has many advantages, but has many weaknesses as well.

-As we look at history, we can see that as time goes on, we tend to become more specialized and compartmentalized.
+Over time, history reveals growing specialization and compartmentalization in our approach.
 For example, Asclepius had a daughter named Hygiene.
 Hygiene represents just one aspect of the practice of medicine.
 Over time we have witnessed increasing specialization in all fields, not just medicine.
 Specialization in medicine has many benefits – after all, as an optometrist, I specialize in the visual system.
 But, for a medical professional, practicing holistically is also important.

 I have practiced holistically for years, looking not just at the visual system, but taking into consideration the entire patient.
 When appropriate, I consider factors like the patient’s stress level, family dynamics, job situation, emotional well-being, and even their spirituality.
 I deal with my patients based on the premise that they have a soul as well as a body.

 This has opened up a whole new approach for me that has yielded amazing results.
 One patient remarked that I seemed like a “fortune teller” since I had deep insight into her situation.
 I laughed to myself and thought, “No, I am not a fortune teller.
-But rather, just like Parmenides, I seek to look into the nature of the realities that lay behind the physical world and apply them in a practical way for the benefit of my patients.”
+Like Parmenides, I explore the deeper realities beyond the physical world to help my patients practically.”

 By the way, after six years of searching, Mario Napoli, in 1968, finally found Parmenides’ head.20 As a culture that is careening out of control, maybe we would eventually find ours as well.